lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Profiling down the number of options {#sec-impl-profile}

-One immediately daunting aspect of this specification is the number of composite algorithm combinations.
+One daunting aspect of this specification is the number of composite algorithm combinations.
 Each option has been specified because there is a community that has a direct application for it; typically because the traditional component is already deployed in a change-managed environment, or because that specific traditional component is required for regulatory reasons.

 However, this large number of combinations leads either to fracturing of the ecosystem into non-interoperable sub-groups when different communities choose non-overlapping subsets to support, or on the other hand it leads to spreading development resources too thin when trying to support all options.